cortex-js/compute-engine/src/docs/guide-expressions.md

-The CortexJS Compute Engine produces and manipulates [symbolic expressions](<https://en.wikipedia.org/wiki/Expression_(mathematics)>) such as numbers, constants, variables and functions.
+The CortexJS Compute Engine produces and manipulates [symbolic expressions](<https://en.wikipedia.org/wiki/Expression_(mathematics)>) such as numbers, constants, variables and functions.{.xl}

 Expressions are represented using the [MathJSON format](/math-json/).